What every driver under 21 (and their parents) should know about Georgia traffic laws

 There is often a look of shock and surprise on an individual’s face when they find out that being convicted for a traffic offense they are charged with can lead to a suspension of their driver’s license.
 To know whether someone is likely to be at risk for a driver’s license suspension, there must be a determination of which one of three categories they are in.
 Those categories are based entirely on the age of the individual charged; they are seventeen-year-olds and under, eighteen-year-olds to twenty-year-olds, and those who are twenty-one and older.

 What is important, legally, is not the age at the time of the citation, but the age at the time of conviction, which is often when a person goes to court to plead guilty, or pays their fine (generally, whichever comes first).
-For example, if a person gets a ticket at the age of twenty, but do not go to court to resolve it until after he turns twenty-one, then the individual is legally treated like someone who is the twenty-one-year-old or older category, not the twenty-year old category.
+For example, if a person gets a ticket at the age of twenty, but does not go to court to resolve it until after they turn twenty-one, then the individual is legally treated like someone who is twenty-one years old or older, not the twenty-year-old category.

 These different age groups determine how many points it takes to suspend an individual’s driver’s license, as well as the types of offenses that can suspend their driver’s license.
 For the category of individuals who are twenty-one and older, they can have a total of fifteen points on their driver’s license, within a twenty-four month period, before a suspension due to points, but there are still certain serious traffic offenses, which can carry a mandatory license suspension, which include: Hit and Run, Fleeing or Attempting to Elude a Police Officer, Racing, DUI, Operating a Vehicle with a Suspended Registration, Operating a Vehicle without Insurance, as well as some more serious traffic offenses.